|

 Brilliant Ways To Organize Your Bedroom

-2. Gather up any items that belong in another room and put them away.
+• Gather up anything that belongs in another room and put it away.

-3. Put away anything that belongs in this room.
+• Put away anything that does belong in this room.

-5. Make your bed and tidy up your dresser and nightstand.
+• Make your bed and reset your dresser and nightstand.

 An organized bedroom means a more relaxing and productive space, but finding the best solution can be a bit tricky.